kubernetes/enhancements/keps/sig-node/4205-psi-metric/README.md

 #### Story 2

 Kubernetes users want to prevent new pods to be scheduled on the nodes that have resource starvation.
 By using PSI metric, the kubelet will set Node Condition to avoid pods being scheduled on nodes under high resource pressure.
-The node controller could then set a (taint on the node based on these new Node Conditions)[https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-nodes-by-condition].
+The node controller could then set a [taint on the node based on these new Node Conditions](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-nodes-by-condition).

 ### Risks and Mitigations